naninovel/docs/docs/en/guide/custom-variables.md

 ## Injecting Variables

-It's possible to inject (inline) custom variable to naninovel script parameter values using the curly braces.
+It's possible to inject (inline) custom variable to scenario script parameter values using the curly braces.

 The following script will show an input field UI where user can enter an arbitrary text.
 Upon submit the entered text will be assigned to the specified custom variable.